CS-433/project-2-astiflop/README.md

 **Example of Generated Input:**
 ![Trajectory Example](/results/seg_6_frame_150_to_450.png)

-This encoding allows the CNN (e.g., ResNet) to learn complex patterns like "slowing down while turning" or "looping behavior" that scalar features might miss.
+This encoding might allows the CNN (e.g., ResNet) to learn complex patterns like "slowing down while turning" or "looping behavior" that scalar features might miss.

 ---